How to Find a Vet

 A good veterinary practice should offer:

-Additionally, many benign conditions can easily progress and complicate to a non-treatable degree.
+Additionally, many benign conditions can easily progress to a non-treatable degree.
 Other conditions can have permanent consequences if not addressed in time.
-Last but not least, geriatric pets have different care needs and are more prone to certain age-related conditions and disorders.
-With adequate veterinarian care, some of those conditions can be prevented and some can be made easier to live with.
+Last but not least, geriatric pets have different needs and are more prone to certain age-related conditions and disorders.
+With adequate veterinarian care, some of those conditions can be prevented and made easier to live with.

 Good communication and collaboration are vital parts of quality vet care.
 Your pet and your vet both depend on you for an accurate description of what you have seen, felt, heard or smelled.
-What you tell your vet and what he or she then ascertains from a physical examination and diagnostics are at the core of problem-oriented veterinary medicine.
+What you tell your vet and what they ascertain from a physical examination and diagnostics are at the core of problem-oriented veterinary medicine.

 You can only describe your pet’s clinical signs and what you have seen.
 It is up to your vet to turn those signs and symptoms into an accurate diagnosis and determine a corresponding therapy.